36 Tips for Writing Just About Anything

 - Conduct credible research.
 Most writing projects require some research.
 Whether you need the population of a city or the distance to another planet, check your facts and make sure your logic lines up.
 Also, make sure your sources are credible.
 Don’t gather your data from the first website you come across.

 - Think about voice.
-In writing, voice is the tone of a piece.
+In writing, voice is the tone of a piece — the author’s unique style.
 A children’s book shouldn’t sound like it was written by a sex kitten and an academic essay shouldn’t sound like it was written by a child.
 Is your narrative dry, witty, humorous, self-depreciating, or cocky?

 - Complete a rough draft.
 While you’re drafting, turn off your inner editor and don’t scrutinize every word or sentence.
 Let the ideas flow and let the scenes and ideas move forward.
 You can fix it up later.